Zaphodious/hireling/README.md

 In short, they're a pain.

 The solution?
 Abstract over the service worker api, and make using one as simple as writing a configuration map.
-That's what this library does, without preventing enterprising developers from building on top of it.
+That's what this library does.
+Built on top of Google Workbox, this library allows developers to write simple and easy-to-validate clojurescript that runs at production time, alleviating the need to constantly recompile the service worker.

 # Testing and Development.

 ## Dev Environment

+Prerequisites - Leinigen 2 or higher, Java 1.8 or higher, most recent Chrome or Firefox, and an internet connection (due to Workbox being served over a CDN in the default lib config).

 Boot up a repl with the dev profile, run (user/start) or (user/reset), and open up http://localhost:3000 in whatever browser(s) you wish to test in.
 Assuming Chrome, open up devtools, go to the "Application" tab, check "Update on reload".
 Refresh the browser a few times until all tests show green.
 Any changes to the cljs files will trigger a recompile on page refresh.
+Any change to dev (including gardener.clj or routes.cljc) require the changed namespaces to be reloaded, and (user/reset) to be run.

 ## Testing framework